aniket-2003-das/PRODIGY_FS_01/README.md

----

 # PRODIGY_FS_01 - User Authentication

-This project is a user authentication system built using the MERN stack (MongoDB, Express, React, Node.js).
-It includes features like user registration, login, logout, and session management.
+Task of user authentication system built using the MERN stack.
+Features are user registration, login, logout, and session management.

 ## Table of Contents